AI Assistants That Triage, Escalate, and Follow Up for Support.

 Where Customer Support teams usually start

 Customer Support teams usually start with the repeatable jobs that eat time every week: get every ticket to the right team faster, catch breaches before they happen, and collect feedback on every closed ticket.
 Support team members managing ticket triage, escalation, response drafting, SLA tracking, and customer satisfaction monitoring.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions